gvwilson/sensibleadventures/cloudherd/cloudherd.md

 "And how do you know they said anything?"
 Grappa Gas challenged.

-"Because they're a long way from home, and tired, and sore, and want us to like them," Indy answered, closing the door behind her as she came in.
-"And because I saw you talking the ear off the sergeant on your way into the trading hall.
+"Because they're a long way from home, and tired, and frightened even if they don't let it show, and want us to like them," Indy answered, closing the door behind her as she came in.
+"And because I saw you talking the ear off Sergeant Dorbu on your way into the trading hall.
 Now, what did he say?
-And how in the saints' names did a bunch of the king's soldiers wind up fighting for Shudarga?"
+And how in the saints' names did a bunch of the king's soldiers wind up *here*?"
 She kissed the old man on his grizzled cheek and sat on the other stool.

 For a moment all Grappa Gas could think of was how alike mother and daughter were.
 Noxy's hair was brown and wavy like her father's instead of straight and